 I cringe a little when other moms tell me their husbands won’t eat leftovers.
 Why?
 I don’t understand it.
 If it tasted great the first day, in may taste even better the second day when its been marinating in its juices.
 Plus, the food you get in restaurants is not usually prepared the same day.

-How to Make the Easy Ham Noodle Casserole
+How to Make this Leftover Ham Casserole

-It’a always nice to have nice sharp knives and a few good cutting boards.
+It’a always great to have nice sharp knives and a few good cutting boards.
 I like to use one cutting board just to cut fruit, another for meat and yet another for vegetables.
 That way your fruit doesn’t pick up onion and garlic flavors from your vegetable cutting board, if it is porous.

 More from No Plate Like Home: